List of Fablehaven characters: Major characters

 Stan Sorenson is Kendra and Seth's grandfather on their father's side.
-He and his wife Ruth have not been a large part of the lives of their grandchildren until Fablehaven.
+He and his wife Ruth have not been a large part of the lives of their grandchildren until the events of Fablehaven.
 He is the caretaker of Fablehaven.
 Grandpa Sorenson leaves clues about the true nature of the preserve, in hopes that Kendra and Seth will discover the truth that it is a preserve for magical creatures.
 He is a strict rule enforcer, though Seth still finds ways to get around them.
 He lives on Fablehaven with his wife knowing that it is dangerous, but he is capable.
 In the first book he is captured by a witch who is endeavoring to free a demon named Bahumat.